-Ford electric vehicle sales surge 184% in May, overall autos up 4.1%
+Ford electrified vehicle sales surge 184% in May, overall autos up 4.1%

 Ford reported a total growth of 4.1% in sales from last year

-Ford reported a surge in electric vehicle sales, with a growth of 184% in May, the company announced Thursday.
+Ford reported a surge in electrified vehicle sales, with a growth of 184% in May, the company announced Thursday.

-More than 10,300 electric vehicles were sold last month, with the F-150 PowerBoost and Escape providing the largest boost, the automaker said.
+More than 10,300 electrified vehicles were sold last month, with the F-150 PowerBoost and Escape providing the largest boost, the automaker said.

 The Escape alone saw a 125% growth in electrified sales over the past year and a 132% increase in hybrid sales from a year ago.

 Vehicle sales of Ford's all-electric Mustang Mach-E totaled 1,945.
-The automaker delivered Ford delivered 1,951 in April.
+The automaker delivered 1,951 in April.

 |Ticker